 Hamman-Rich syndrome Antisynthetase syndrome

 Predominately in children

 ILD related to alveolar surfactant region

-Methodology for the Diagnosis of Interstitial Lung Disease and All Other Associated Conditions
+Diagnosis of Interstitial Lung Disease and All Other Associated Conditions

 Investigation is tailored towards the symptoms and signs.
 A proper and detailed history looking for the occupational exposures, and for signs of conditions listed above is the first important part of the workup in patients with Interstitial Lung Disease.
 Pulmonary function tests usually show a restrictive defect with decreased diffusion capacity (DLCO).

 Testing the urine pH, saliva pH, stomach pH, blood pH, and interstitial fluids pH with a complete chemistry are all non-invasive medical tests unique to our 75 years of combined research to discover the cause of ALL sickness and disease, including ones which are idiopathic.
 The non-invasive medical diagnostics for ITL is called the 3D Full Body Functionality and Interstitial Fluid Testing (FBBES).